alshedivat/al-folio/_pages/about.md

+news: true  # includes a list of news items
 events: true  # includes a list of upcoming events
-news: true  # includes a list of news items
-teaching: true  # includes a list of teaching items
 latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---